 Slowly twist the drip adjustment handle so that 1 drop of water falls every 1 second or so.
 The dripping rate will change slightly as the ice melts, so don’t stress over being uber-precise here.
 You should see the drops hit the dispersion screen and begin to saturate all the grounds evenly.

 Come back every hour or so and check the drip rate.
 If it has slowed or sped up, adjust appropriately.
 After 3-4 hours, all the ice should be melted and water drained.
 Take apart the brewer and clean out the coffee area.

 You can store your cold brew concentrate in the fridge for up to two weeks.
-When you’re ready for a glass, enjoy it as is (super strong) or cut it with an equal amount of cold water and top with ice.
+When you’re ready for a glass, enjoy it as is (super strong), or cut it with an equal amount of cold water and top it with ice.
 If you’re feeling adventurous, try out a few of these creative cold brew drinks.